Chicago-Kent College of Law / Roy C. Palmer Civil Liberties Prize

 The $10,000 prize is designed to encourage and reward public debate among scholars on current issues affecting the rights of individuals and the responsibilities of governments throughout the world.
-(View announcement of 2012 prize winner.)
+(View the full list of Palmer Prize winners.)

-Roy Palmer, a lawyer and real estate developer, is a 1962 honors graduate of Chicago-Kent and a member of its board of overseers.
-He and his wife, Susan, active in numerous civic, social and philanthropic organizations, are the recipients of the 1997 Outstanding Individual Philanthropist Award of the National Society of Fundraising Executives.
+Benefactor Roy Palmer, a lawyer and real estate developer, was a 1962 honors graduate of Chicago-Kent and a member of its board of advisors.
+Mr. Palmer received the Chicago-Kent Alumni Association's 2012 Distinguished Service Award and was named by the law school in 2013 as one of "125 Alumni of Distinction."
+With his wife, Susan, he was active in numerous civic, social and philanthropic organizations.
+Mr. Palmer died in February 2017.